hypothesis/h-cookiecutter-pypackage/README.md

  * Only successful tagged builds will be published to PyPI
     * To do this run `make release`

+### I ran `make release` but it went wrong!

+If a release fails to build then just run the command again.

+This will skip a version number, but that's ok.
+If you want to you can also delete the failed release tag from Github.

 ### The first time

 When you merge a pull request into master, if the package passes all tests, coverage, format and linting